-Tax risks are assessed and monitored on a case by case basis with respect to the quantum of impact (financial or otherwise, including reputational) with appropriate decision making taking effect having regard to the Group’s Authorities Matrix.
+Tax risks are assessed and monitored on a case by case basis with respect to the quantum of impact (financial or otherwise, including reputational) with appropriate decision making taking effect having regard to the Group’s Delegated Authorities Framework.
 In the event of a material uncertain tax position existing, advice would be sought from external advisors.

 The Chief Financial Officer has primary responsibility for tax governance and strategy with oversight of the Board and the Audit Committee, and the day-to-day responsibility of CCM’s tax affairs resides with the Head of Tax.

 The Group’s tax strategy seeks to ensure we comply with all tax laws in the jurisdictions in which the Group operates, paying the tax we are legally required to pay, whilst acknowledging our responsibility to protect shareholder value through appropriate management of the Group’s tax liabilities.

 CCM will consider utilising incentives or opportunities for obtaining tax efficiencies where these: